 Johnny Soto is a certified field trainer and field technician for Ehrlich Pest Control in Maryland.
 This summer, he began working with a large regional mall client whose maintenance crews were battling a significant Norway rat infestation.
 After some due diligence, he proposed using the BurrowRx Rodent Control Device to fully eradicate the rat colonies.
 The results have been excellent, and the pest control pro has suggested the product to other pros in the area and elsewhere, going so far as to post about his experiences with it on the Pest Cemetery Facebook page, a forum where several thousand pest industry professionals share ideas and strategies to improve their work.

 “I was posting to show off some of our new equipment and thought it would help to share this (information) with others and to get feedback.
-Hopefully, everyone gets on-board with this method of treating rat burrows,” he said.
+Hopefully, everyone gets on-board with this method of treating rat burrows.”

 Here’s a look at how Soto used BurrowRx to tackle a huge problem for a new client.